 What's happened

 Rosatom has evacuated non-essential staff from Iran's Bushehr nuclear plant following US and Israeli airstrikes.
-Russian personnel remain at the site, with ongoing threats and construction suspensions.
-Moscow emphasizes staff safety amid escalating conflict near nuclear facilities.
+Construction work on new units is suspended, but Russian personnel remain at the site amid ongoing threats.
+Moscow emphasizes staff safety as tensions escalate in the region.

 What's behind the headline?